MediaComem/comem-archidep/ex/nginx-static-deployment.md

 include /etc/nginx/sites-enabled/*;
 ```

+> The command pipeline above uses `cat` and `grep` to print all the lines which
+> contain the word "include" in the specified file.

-The convention is to create a symbolic link in `sites-enabled` to the actual
+To enable a configuration file, the convention is to create a symbolic link in
-configuration file in `sites-available`.
-This allows you to work on your
+`sites-enabled`, which points to the actual configuration file in
+`sites-available`.
+This allows you to work on your configuration for a while
-configuration for a while before enabling it.
+before enabling it.

 Enable the `clock` configuration by creating the correct symbolic link: